pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Bindings.md

 ```

 > Important: If you are targeting older Apple platforms (iOS 16, macOS 13, tvOS 16, watchOS 9, or
-less), then you must use our backport of the `@Bindable` property wrapper:
+> less), then you must use our backport of the `@Bindable` property wrapper:
 >
 > ```diff
 > -@Bindable var store: StoreOf<Settings>
 > +@Perception.Bindable var store: StoreOf<Settings>
 > ```

-Once that is done you can deriving a binding to a piece of state that sends an action when the
+Once that is done you can derive a binding to a piece of state that sends an action when the
 binding is mutated:

 ```swift